Bethune–Cookman Wildcats football: Conference championships

-Black College Football National Championships
+Black college football national championships

-The Wildcats have won two Black College Football National Championships, a mythical national championship won by the best black college football team(s) in the United States of America.
+The Wildcats have won two black college football national championships.

+Postseason appearances

+Bowl games

+Bethune–Cookman has participated in ten bowl games, with the Wildcats garnering a record of 6–4.

 Playoff appearances

 NCAA Division I-AA/FCS

 The Wildcats have appeared in the I-AA/FCS playoffs five times with an overall record of 0–5.

 NCAA Division II

 The Wildcats appeared in the Division II playoffs one time, with an overall record of 0–1.

 Alumni in the NFL

 Over 31 Bethune–Cookman alumni have played in the NFL, including: